🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What Is IPO Price?

-An IPO price is the price at which a company’s stock is sold to accredited and institutional investors right before the stock trades on an exchange.
-The purpose of the public offering price is to attract investors to buy the shares.
-The investment banks that underwrite a company’s public offering set the IPO price.
+An IPO price is the price at which a company’s stock is sold to accredited, institutional and other eligible investors right before the stock trades on a public exchange.
+The purpose of the public offering price during the IPO process is to attract investors to buy the shares.

 Initial Public Offerings 101